-The community of Tierra Bomba is located only 7 minutes away by boat from Cartagena, the most touristically visited city in Colombia.
+The island of Tierra Bomba is located 7 minutes away by boat from Cartagena, the most touristically visited city in Colombia.
 However, its people lack the essential services of water, sewage systems and a dock.
-Their trash and residues if not well disposed of, always end up at sea, in the Bay of Cartagena.
-The challenge is to address the problem's invisibility.
-By bringing volunteers to the island the issues will be evident as well as the community's creative power, beauty and values.
+Their trash and residues when not well disposed of, always end up at sea and in the Bay of Cartagena.
+Increasing tourism, lack of proper education and opportunities and poor residue management practices are a problem for the Bay and all dwellers.
+Visibilization is key to end pollution!

-The project will empower community leaders and organizations to implement the residue management plan avoiding an increase of pollution.
-Local recyclers will be trained, formalized and provided with tools and a basic storage warehouse to ensure correct recycling procedures.
+The project will empower community leaders and organizations to implement the residue management plans avoiding an increase of pollution.
+Local recyclers will be trained, formalized and provided with technical assistance to ensure correct recycling procedures.
 Environmental education efforts in the community will promote better habits and local awareness.
 Volunteers brought to the island, besides environmental cleaning, will ensure a wider visibility of the problem.

-The project will educate a community of over 3500 people to take care of their environment and improve their living conditions.
+The project will help educate and empower local communities of over 1500 people to take care of their environment and improve their living conditions.
 It will serve all the dwellers in Cartagena, Colombia, by contributing to a cleaner plastic free bay and will harvest environmental awareness in the citizens and tourists, who will be able once more to visit the island.

 This project has provided additional documentation in a PDF file (projdoc.pdf).